 Their days at the “university of South Hadley” would be at the fulcrum of two lives that witnessed not only the painful losses of the Holocaust but the quiet good works of the adult lives that followed.

 In an interview conducted in 1997, Doris Bloch remembered her early years.
 “I was just an ordinary kid growing up in an ordinary family.”

 The Bloch sisters were the children of two architects, who operated an engineering firm out of their Berlin apartment.
-The well-to-do Blochs owned a car they used for day trips and weekends in the country.
-They celebrated the Jewish holidays, but their attendance at synagogue was irregular, as they saw themselves as primarily German.
 Richard Bloch, the girls’ father, had served in the Kaiser’s army in the Great War.
 “My father was an optimist,” Doris recalled with evident sadness.

 His confidence in their comfortable lives vanished with Kristallnacht—the Night of Broken Glass in November 1938.
 Across Germany and Austria, thousands of men in the Nazi party paramilitary (the so-called “Brown Shirts,” though on that night most wore civilian clothes), together with boys in the Hitler youth, attacked Jews and their property in a night of wanton destruction.
 Some thirty thousand Jewish men were arrested in a matter of hours and sent to prisons and concentration camps.